 - Flour.
-Roti is made from whole wheat flour while naan is made with all-purpose flour.
+Roti is traditionally made from whole wheat flour, while naan is made with all-purpose flour.

 - Yeast.
-Naan is leavened, or made with yeast.
-Roti is unleavened, or made without yeast, which brings the consistency typically closer to a tortilla than a puffy bread like naan or pita.
+Naan is leavened, or made with yeast, resulting in a thicker, airier bread.
+Roti is unleavened, or made without yeast, which brings the consistency closer to a tortilla than a puffy bread like naan or pita.

 - Yogurt.
-Due to the yogurt and salt content in naan dough, the final result is moist and flavor-packed, while roti serves as a healthier everyday blank canvas for the meal.
+Due to its yogurt and salt content, naan bread is moist and flavor-packed, while roti serves as a healthier, blank canvas for your everyday meal.

 - Method.
-Naan is cooked in a tandoor oven or fried on a skillet, while roti is often cooked on a tawa (a type of flat skillet) or over a stove griddle.
+Naan is traditionally cooked in a tandoor oven or fried in a pan, while roti is often cooked on a tawa (a type of flat skillet) or over a stove griddle.

 Do You Need a Tandoor Oven to Make Naan?

-You don’t need any special equipment like a bread machine or clay oven to make naan.
-While baking in a tandoor oven is the traditional method, these ovens are rarely seen in homes or restaurants.
-Any frying pan will allow the naan to puff up nicely, especially if it’s a cast iron skillet.
-A stand mixer will make the kneading go faster, but you can just as easily use your hands.
+While tandoor oven is the traditional method for baking naan, these ovens are rarely seen in homes or restaurants.
+Fortunately, you don’t need a clay oven, bread machine, or any other special equipment to make great homemade naan.
+A good cast iron skillet or frying pan will allow the naan to puff up nicely.
+As for mixing the dough, a stand mixer will make the kneading go faster, but you can just as easily use your hands.